The Lord's Prayer Up Close

 “Our Father which art in heaven, Hallowed be thy name.

 Thy kingdom come.
 Thy will be done in earth, as it is in heaven.

 And forgive us our debts, as we forgive our debtors.

 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen."
 (Matthew 6'9-13).

-It is rarely said in services of born again Believers but parts of it are preached on from time to time.
-It seems to be something that Jesus said that Believers have to say.
+It's rarely said in services of born again Believers, however parts of it are preached on from time to time.
+But it does seem to be perceived that Jesus said Believers should say it.

 As those who have truly received Christ and born again, Believers are partakers of His New Covenant and His Kingdom understandings.
 For them it's likely that The Lord's Prayer has aspects that are relevant, irrelevant or relevant but in a different way.